-The statement also provides vital information about a company’s financial health by summarizing cash flows from operations, investments, and financing.
-In Singapore’s fast-paced company environment, understanding and successfully managing cash flow is critical for sustaining growth and making sound financial decisions.
+Understanding and successfully managing cash flow is critical for sustaining growth and making sound financial decisions.
 With real-time insights into cash management, businesses can plan for future growth, invest in new opportunities, and maintain stability even during economic fluctuations.

 - A cash flow statement is a key financial document that provides a comprehensive overview of a company’s cash inflows and outflows, helping businesses assess their financial performance over a specific period.

-- Accounting software like ScaleOcean automates the creation of cash flow statements, improving efficiency and accuracy by integrating key financial data and reducing manual entry, ensuring real-time, reliable financial reporting.
+- Systems likeScaleOcean Accounting Software automate the creation of cash flow statements, improving efficiency and accuracy by integrating key financial data and reducing manual entry.

 What Is a Cash Flow Statement?

-A cash flow statement is one of the most important financial papers that businesses use to monitor their financial performance.
-Along with the income statement and balance sheet, it provides a comprehensive picture of the company’s cash inflows and outflows during a specific time period.
+Along with the income statement and balance sheet, it provides a comprehensive picture of the company’s cash inflows and outflows during a specific time period, helping to assess financial leverage and overall financial health.

 This statement is critical for assessing a company’s liquidity, financial health, and ability to meet short-term obligations.
-It assists businesses, investors, and analysts in assessing cash flow dynamics, ensuring that organizations can meet their current expenses without experiencing financial duress.
+It assists businesses, investors, and analysts in evaluating cash flow dynamics, ensuring that organizations can meet their current expenses without experiencing financial duress.
 The following are the primary components of a cash flow statement:

 1. Operating Activities